VPNA09/Stackoverflow-NLP/readme.md

 - Users
 - Votes

-The items of interest were: PostHistory and Posts with 25.7GB and 14.6GB zipped files
+The items of interest were: PostHistory and Posts.
+Both respected zipped files were 25.7GB and 14.6GB.
+I didn't have the time or resources to be able to parse through such large datasets.

-Stackoverflow Query
+Stackoverflow offers a more managable way to query data by using their [Data Explorer.](https://data.stackexchange.com/stackoverflow/query/new)

 ### Data Cleaning